How to become a LAME in Australia

 You must also be able to read, write and understand English as English is the world recognised standard language for aviation, and not have any disability that could affect your ability to carry out your duties.

-You must complete a CASA endorsed training course on the aircraft type that the licence is for. (eg. Boeing 747, Cessna 120, and Bell 47).
+Before working on complex (type-rated) aircraft you must complete a CASA endorsed training course (including theory and practical) on the aircraft type that the licence is for. (eg. Boeing 737, Cessna 550, and Bell 427) at an approved training organisation.
 This is commonly known as aircraft type training.

 The sources of information on this subject were sourced from: